andreybleme/andreybleme.github.io/_posts/2020-07-14-use-telemetry-to-see-problems-as-they-occur.markdown

 ---
 layout: post
 title:  "Use Telemetry to amplify feedback and see problems as they occur"
-description: "Collecting useful information from your system to quickly recover from failures, and being able to detect problems as they occur."
+description: "Collecting useful information from your system to quickly recover from failures, and being able to detect and respond to problems as they occur."
 date:   2020-07-14 19:00:00
 tags: [devops, devops-journey]
 comments: true